Halifax, Nova Scotia: Sports

-Halifax is represented by two professional sports teams, with teams in the National Lacrosse League (NLL) and Canadian Premier League (CPL).
-Also, Halifax has a semi-professional sports team in the Quebec Major Junior Hockey League (QMJHL), which is part of the Canadian Hockey League (CHL).
+Halifax is represented by four professional sports teams, with teams in the National Lacrosse League (NLL), the Canadian Premier League (CPL), the Northern Super League (NSL) and The Basketball League (TBL).
+Also, Halifax has a semi-professional sports team in the Quebec Maritimes Junior Hockey League (QMJHL), which is part of the Canadian Hockey League (CHL).

 The city is also home to four universities that have athletic programmes.

 The city's major sports venues include the Scotiabank Centre (formerly the Metro Centre), the Halifax Forum, the Wanderers Grounds and various university sports facilities, such as Huskies Stadium.